 How do we support the health and wellbeing of transgender communities?

 Transgender individuals face a tremendous number of challenges to quality of life, including systemic prejudice, routine discrimination in housing, employment, education health care, and social service setting, and interpersonal stigma and mistreatment.
 At the same time, transgender communities demonstrate tremendous power and resilience, and have been pioneers in the fight for human rights for all persons.
-At HART, Dr. Gus Klein leads our Transgender Health Research Initiative, which focuses on supporting health and well-being by developing new strategies to increase the availability of competent, comprehensive, affirming care.
+At HART, Dr. Augustus Klein leads our Transgender Health Research Initiative, which focuses on supporting health and well-being by developing new strategies to increase the availability of competent, comprehensive, affirming care.
 Our team of transgender researchers collaborate with cisgender colleagues and community-based partners to create projects that both inform and support the communities with whom we work.

 Over 1,500 respondents to TM Survey